-Amount from column B, line 22 \ x Total tax due on other return
+Amount from column B, line 22 x Total income tax imposed on Total income on provincial return other return

-Total income means the total income reported on the provincial return, before any allowances for a standard or itemized deduction or exemptions.
+Total income means the adjusted gross income (not taxable income) reported on the provincial return, before any allowances for a standard or itemized deduction or exemptions.

-\ If the Amount from column B, line 22, is more than the Total income on the provincial return, the resident credit allowed for New York is limited to the tax computed on the provincial return.
+If the Amount from column B, line 22, is more than the Total income on the provincial return, the resident credit allowed for New York is limited to the income tax imposed on the provincial return.
 Enter that amount on line 24.